 - You avoid the biggest mistake the experts make.
-You want to leave gaps of 15 minutes to 30 minutes between you Fastpass+ reservations in order to be sure you can modify your second and third reservations once you use your first.
+You want to leave a gap of 15 minutes to 30 minutes between your first two Fastpass+ reservations in order to be sure you can move up your third reservation once you use your first.

 - You Fastpass through the busiest time of the day.
 10AM to 4PM tends to have some of the longer waits.
 You've scheduled your Fastpasses to avoid that.
 It doesn't matter what season or what the crowd calendars say, Disney lines can get wicked year-round.

 - You're done early to get a new Fastpass and start park hopping.
 This is why we love this strategy.
 Once you've used your three Fastpasses, the World is your oyster!
 You can even pick your next park based the best Fastpass available.
 Or you can keep checking until your favorite ride opens up.
 There's not a single ride--include the new Pandora rides--that doesn't occasionally see an open Fastpass slot.

 Part 4.
 Mastering the Art of the "Tap and Grab"

 Here's how the awesome ride-hopping folks over at Parkeology describe the "Tap and Grab":

 Once you have used your initial selection of 3 FastPasses, the My Disney Experience app lets you pick up bonus FastPasses one at a time.
 As soon as you “tap” at the Mickey touch point to use your current FastPass, the app will allow you to grab a new FastPass.